Everything you need to know...

 This course is designed to promote independent learning, supporting you to explore knowledge and develop your skills and attitudes in meaningful ways for your professional development.
 You’ll learn with, from and about students on other health and social care courses in the faculty – helping you understand how knowledge is applied when health professionals work together.

-Our Department of Allied Health Professionals is one of the biggest of its kind in the UK.
+Our School of Health and Social Care is one of the biggest of its kind in the UK.
 This means you’ll get significant experience of cross-discipline working practices, preparing you for fast-paced work in multi-professional healthcare teams.

 The course has been expertly evolved over the years – alongside clinicians, education specialists, commissioners and service users.
 You’ll have the support and skills you need to register as a qualified health and social care professional.